khazenor/fc2026/$files/wikiDraft/Mod Tutorials.md

 - put in ingredients into the ingredient slots

+# How to use the Caking station:
+- Right click the caking station while holding a cake dough.
+After that you can do different interactions with the cake dough:

+- Knife -> Cutting -> Use Jam on it -> Make Cupcakes
+- Knife -> Rolling Pin -> Use Jam on it -> Make Cookies
+- Using Jam on it -> Make a cake

 # How to use the meadow cooking caldron
 - place the frame